Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models

-\textbf{Hallucination.} Our work follows prior work on summarization factuality where the response from an LLM conflicts with provided context \cite{maynez2020faithfulness, pagnoni2021understanding}.
-Several works have explored fine-tuning based methods to improve generation quality \cite{zhu2020enhancing, cao2018faithful}.
-Our work focuses on hallucination mitigation during inference \cite{lee2022factuality}.
-In particular, we focus on techniques that utilize PMI to amplify focus on context rather than prior knowledge \cite{van2022mutual, shi2023trusting}.
-Our decoding formulation follows from contrastive decoding methods \cite{li2022contrastive, chuang2023dola, shi2023trusting} which contrasts an expert's output distribution with an amateur's output distribution.
-Our work differs from these works in that it connects hallucination with context influence.
+\textbf{Context hallucination.} Our work follows prior work on summarization factuality where the response from an LM conflicts with an augmented context \cite{maynez2020faithfulness, pagnoni2021understanding}.
+We focus on hallucination mitigation during inference by utilizing PMI to amplify focus on contextual rather than parametric knowledge \cite{van2022mutual, shi2023trusting}.
+Our results demonstrate how these decoding methods affect the privacy leakage of contextual knowledge.
+Another body of work \cite{fernandes2021does, sarti2023quantifying, cohen2024contextcite, du2024context} measured an LM's reliance on an augmented context; however, the goal of these works is not motivated by privacy, and hence, their results/discussion are orthogonal to ours.

-\textbf{Memorization and Influence.} It has been demonstrated that inadvertent memorization of training data can lead to privacy leakage \cite{carlini2019secret, song2019auditing} in the form of extraction attacks \cite{carlini2021extracting, thomas2020investigating}.
-Moreover, the inferential capabilities of LLMs can be exploited to infer undisclosed private information \cite{staab2023beyond}.
-Hence, there has been a growing body of work analyzing an LLM's memorization capabilities.
-Label memorization \cite{feldman2020neural} and its variants, exact memorization \cite{tirumala2022memorization} and counterfactual memorization \cite{zhang2023counterfactual, lesci2024causal}, compare how the model performs when trained with and without a particular example from the training set.
-In contrast, others present more actionable definitions that describe a precise type of memorization \cite{carlini2021extracting, carlini2022quantifying, biderman2024emergent}.
-Works focusing on privacy of contextual information have investigated regurgitation of prompt data by LLMs \cite{priyanshu2023chatbots, wang2023decodingtrust} and limited context influence via differential privacy \cite{wu2023privacy, tang2023privacy, duan2024flocks}.
-Context attribution \cite{fernandes2021does, sarti2023quantifying, cohen2024contextcite} is a body of work that looks to attribute a prediction made by an LLM to which parts of the context and share a similar goal to our work.